superhighfives/v1.charliegleason.com/public/writing/harp-gulp-and-browsersync.md

 ## Changing things, because you can

 Now you can edit ```main.sass``` and the updates will happen in real-time.
-It's the same system that's currently running this blog, and you can see the full range of tasks (including deploying straight to [Github Pages](github-pages)) in the source [over on Github](charlie-source).
+It's the same system that's currently running this blog, and you can see the full range of tasks (including deploying straight to [Github Pages][github-pages]) in the source [over on Github][charlie-source].

 This is the sound of you succeeding, you beautiful human.